rweigel/phys260/Lenzs_Law/Lenzs_Law.md

    \else
    a.
 Direction of induced magnetic field:

    b.
-Direction of current in the loop:
+Direction of induced current in the loop:
    \fi

 ###

 <img src="figures/Loops_in_Wire_Field.svg" width="250px"/>

-The figure above shows a current $I$ running through a long straight wire as shown.
-For conducting loops A--D that are moving with a velocity in the direction shown, determine if the current flow is zero, clockwise, or counterclockwise.
+The figure above shows a current $I$ running in a long straight wire.
+For conducting loops A--D moving with a velocity in the direction shown, determine if the current in the loop is zero, clockwise, or counterclockwise.
 Put your answers on the diagram.

    \ifsolutions
    {\bf Answer}: The field is out of the page above the long straight wire.
 Below, it is into the page (See section 28.3 of the Textbook).
 The magnitude of $\bfvec{B}$ is larger near the wire.